 - Start Time and Approximate Length of the Interview

 When you are making the interview appointment, jot down the time of the interview and ask, “Approximately how long will the interview process take?”
 Some interviews are quick–20 to 30 minutes.
 Others could take 5-6 hours when required to interview with different people throughout the day.

 Knowing the time frame for a typical interview can give you an indication of how you are being received during the process.
-For example, interviews typically last one hour but yours concludes after only 20 minutes.
-This could be an indication that the company does not think you are a good fit for the position.
-Conversely, if the interview lasts longer or you are sent from one office to another to interview with different people, it may indicate that you are seriously being considered for the position and may be offered the job.
+For example, the company’s job interview process typically takes one hour, but yours concludes after only 20 minutes.
+This shortened time frame could be an indication that they do not think you are a good fit for the position.
+Conversely, if the interview lasts longer or you are sent from one office to another to meet with different people, it may indicate that you are seriously being considered for the position and may be offered the job.

-Be on the lookout for the next installment in this series, “Three Tips to Better Job Interview Preparation”.
+Be on the lookout for the next installment in this series, “Three Tips to Better Job Interview Preparation Part 2”.

 Ace Your Next Interview

 You have a job interview scheduled, great!
 Do you have an interview strategy?
 Do you know how to answer the top 5 most asked interview questions?
-Do you have employment obstacles and do you know how to respond in a positive way?
+Do you have employment obstacles and do you know how to respond positively?
 Do you know what questions are essential for you to ask?
 Get the job interview help you need.
 Contact me today to schedule a job interview strategy session.
-Together we can map out a strategy so you can shine brighter and ace your next interview!
+Together we can map out a plan so you can shine brighter and ace your next interview!